datacommonsorg/data/scripts/biomedical/mesh/README.md

 ### Schema

+Each csv + tMCF pair generated is an import of the MeSH ontology mapping to one of the four following entities: [`MeSHConcept`](https://datacommons.org/browser/MeSHConcept), [`MeSHDescriptor`](https://datacommons.org/browser/MeSHDescriptor), [`MeSHQualifier`](https://datacommons.org/browser/MeSHQualifier), or [`MeSHTerm`](https://datacommons.org/browser/MeSHTerm).

 ## Examples

-To generate the 4 formatted csv files from xml:
+To generate the four formatted csv files from xml:

 ```
 python format_mesh.py desc2021.xml